kjurek/friends/README.md

 ```

 ### Environments and configuration
-Currently there is only one production-like environment `dev` and it's called `friends_serice` in `docker-compose.yml`.
+Currently there is only one production-like environment `dev` and it's called `friends_service` in `docker-compose.yml`.
 There is also a testing service which has separate PostgreSQL and Redis instances to avoid deleting data from other environments, it's called `friends_service_tests`.
 Both services are configured using environment variables which are stored in the `friends_service/env` folder.